Medical expert of the article

 Medicines

-Medicines are prescribed in accordance with the cause of the development of hematocele, which is determined by a specialist during the diagnosis.
+Medicines are prescribed in accordance with the cause of the development of hematocele, which is determined by a specialist during diagnosis.

 Ibuprofen |

-Non-steroidal anti-inflammatory agent, eliminates pain and inhibits the development of the inflammatory process.
-The tablets are taken orally whole with water, 1-2 tablets no more than three times a day.
-It is undesirable to take the drug for more than five days in a row, due to its irritating effect on the mucous membrane of the digestive tract. |
+Non-steroidal anti-inflammatory drug, relieves pain and slows down the development of the inflammatory process.
+Tablets are taken orally whole, with water, 1-2 tablets no more than three times a day.
+It is not advisable to take the drug for more than five days in a row, due to its irritating effect on the mucous membrane of the digestive tract. |

 Nimesulide |

-An anti-inflammatory and analgesic drug intended for oral administration (the term of treatment with Nimesulide is no more than 15 days).
+An anti-inflammatory and analgesic drug intended for oral administration (the treatment period with Nimesulide is no more than 15 days).
 As a rule, 100 mg of the drug is taken twice a day after meals.
 Possible side effects: abdominal pain, nausea, diarrhea, dizziness. |

 Actovegin |

-A drug that stimulates tissue metabolic processes, improves trophism and tissue regeneration.
-It is taken orally before meals - on average, 2 tablets three times a day.
-Treatment can be long - up to several months.
+A drug that stimulates tissue metabolism, improves tissue trophism and regeneration.
+Taken orally before meals - on average 2 tablets three times a day.
+Treatment can be long-term - up to several months.
 Possible side effects: allergic reactions. |

 Dipyridamole |

-An antiplatelet agent, an antithrombotic drug that is used during the recovery phase after an injury.
-If there is a tendency to bleeding (hemorrhagic diathesis), then the drug is not prescribed.
-It is taken orally between meals, without chewing, with water, 1-2 tablets three times a day.
+Antiplatelet agent, antithrombotic drug used at the stage of recovery after injury.
+If there is a tendency to bleeding (hemorrhagic diathesis), the drug is not prescribed.
+Take orally between meals, without chewing, with water, 1-2 tablets three times a day.
 The duration of therapy is determined individually (from several weeks to six months).
-Possible side reactions: allergies, headache, tremors, tachycardia, abdominal discomfort. |
+Possible side effects: allergy, headache, tremor, tachycardia, abdominal discomfort. |

 Troxerutin |

 Angioprotective, capillary stabilizing drug.
-It is taken orally after meals, in an average dosage of 2 capsules per day.
-Treatment can be lengthy.
-Possible side effects: allergic reactions, headache, sleep disturbances, abdominal pain, nausea. |
+Taken orally after meals, in an average dose of 2 capsules per day.
+Treatment can be long-term.
+Possible side effects: allergic reactions, headache, sleep disorders, abdominal pain, nausea. |

 In general, conservative treatment includes: